SaagarGodithi/saagargodithi.github.io/_posts/2020-08-03-my-august-tbc.md

 - **Umbrella Academy Season 2**
     - It's out!
 I remember thoroughly enjoying season 1.
 Don't remember much of the actual show, however.
 Fun banter?
 Time Travel?
 End of the World?
 I'm down.
 - **Death Note**
     - I am one of the sad few that saw the movie first.
 The concept of the movie was great, but the execution...
 I am looking forward to seeing the concept actually executed on properly.
 I watched the first episode and was surprised how quickly they set up the concept of the show.
 Also the animation is solid (at least on HBO).
-I was kinda worried the quality wouldn't be the best given it is the most recent anime.
+I was kinda worried the quality wouldn't be the best given it isn't the most recent anime.
 - **Love on the Spectrum**
     - Reality docuseries that a lot of people seem to be watching now.
 This was recommended to me.
 Not something I would watch normally.
 But I think it will be educational and cute.
 Plus, it will be a nice break from the more intense series mentioned above.